Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: The Approximate Solution

 \section{The Approximate Solution}

 In this section we will begin the process of solving the harmonic map equations \eqref{HMap} with prescribed rod structure and potentials on the axes.
-The first step is to construct a type of approximate solution referred to as the model map $\Psi_0:\mathbb{R}^3\setminus\Gamma\rightarrow \tilde{N}$, where $\tilde{N}$ is the set of $7\times 7$ positive definite unimodular matrices which is identified with the symmetric space $N=G_{2(2)}/SO(4)$.
-The manifold $\tilde{N}$ is parameterized \cite{Alaee:2018unn} by the coordinates $F=(f_{ij})$, $\zeta=(\zeta_1,\zeta_2)^T$, $\chi$, and $\psi=(\psi_1,\psi_2)^T$, and according to \eqref{yyyy} the canonical complete nonpositively curved metric on this manifold takes the form
+Our approach is motivated by the work of Weinstein \cite{WeinsteinHadamard}, as well as the methods presented in \cite{KhuriWeinsteinYamada,KhuriWeinsteinYamada1}.
+The first step is to construct a type of approximate solution referred to as the model map $\Psi_0:\mathbb{R}^3\setminus\Gamma\rightarrow \tilde{N}$, where $\tilde{N}$ is the set of $7\times 7$ positive definite unimodular matrices which may be used to represent the coset space $N=G_{2(2)}/SO(4)\cong\mathbb{R}^8$.
+The coset representatives in $\tilde{N}$ are parameterized \cite[\S 3]{Alaee:2018unn} by the coordinates $F=(f_{ij})$, $\zeta=(\zeta_1,\zeta_2)^T$, $\chi$, and $\psi=(\psi_1,\psi_2)^T$, and according to \eqref{yyyy} the canonical complete nonpositively curved metric on $N$ takes the form

 where $f=\det F$, and $\Theta$, $\Upsilon$ are given by \eqref{eq2.11}, \eqref{uuuu}.
 Recall that the tension of a map between two Riemannian manifolds $\varphi:M\rightarrow N$ is a section of the pullback bundle $\varphi^{*}TN$ and is given by